TUDelft-CITG/OpenCLSim/book/Intro_draft.rst

 *Processor*.
 This class has loading and unloading functions and can be used to represent a crane.
 Other mixin classes, with different properties, can be used to represent other components in the system.
-Combining different mixins can then be used to represent a port, or ac ontainer vessel.
+Combining different mixins can then be used to represent a port, or a container vessel.

 It is expected that OpenCLSim and OpenTNSim will grow in the future with